ivanpaulovich/clean-architecture-manga/README.md

 ### Learn how to design modular applications

 Learning how to design modular applications will help you become a better engineer.
-Designing modular applications is the holy grail of software architecture, it is hard to find engineers experienced in designing applications which allows adding new features in a steady speed.
+Designing modular applications is the holy grail of software architecture, it is hard to find engineers experienced on designing applications which allows adding new features in a steady speed.

 ### Explore the .NET Core features

 .NET Core brings a sweet development environment, an extensible and cross-platform framework.
-We will explore the benefits of it in the infrastructure layer and we will reduce its relevance in the application layer.
-The same rule is applied for modern C# language constructions.
+We will explore the benefits of it in the infrastructure layer and we will reduce its importance in the application and domain layers.
+The same rule is applied for modern C# language syntax.

 ### Learn from the open source community